qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 ### Affected Files

-- qgsvectorlayer.h / cpp to setSubsetExpression etc. and probably featureCount/extent
+- qgsvectorlayer.h / cpp to handle new providerSubsetFilterType etc. and probably featureCount/extent
-- qgsdataprovider.h / cpp to setSubsetExpression etc. and probably featureCount/extent
+- qgsdataprovider.h / cpp to handle new providerSubsetFilterType etc. and probably featureCount/extent
-- qgsfeaturerequest.cpp to improve `combineFilterExpression` and add the subset expression to the `QgsAbstractFeatureSource`
+- qgsfeaturerequest.cpp to improve `combineFilterExpression` and set providerSubsetFilterType in the `QgsAbstractFeatureSource`
 - Provider-specific feature iterators (like e.g. qgspostgresfeatureiterator.cpp)
+- Provider-specific test suites

 ## Deliverables

-- Expression filter on all vector layers
+- Expression subsets on vector layers based on PostgreSQL / OGR
-- Evaluation of compiled subset expressions on all vector layers currently supporting it for filter expressions
 - Improving PostgreSQL iterator handling of partially compiled expressions (because it currently only supports complete compilation or none at all)

 ## Non-Deliverables

 The following are not part of this QEP:

+- Expression subsets on all the other vector layers
 - Optional preview in the GUI indicating whether it can be compiled (see above)
 - Cost calculator to evaluate if the part should be an outer or inner filter